Home Recipes Benefits of Cardamom (Iliki in English) – Spices of Malindi

 Benefits of Cardamon (Iliki) - Spices & foods of Malindi

-cardamom (cardamon) iliki on malindians spices
+cardamom /cardamon ( iliki in English) on malindians spices

 History of iliki

-Iliki(Cardamom) has famously been known as the Queen of Spices since time immemorial.
+Cardamom(iliki in English) has famously been known as the Queen of Spices since time immemorial.
 The reason behind this reference is not certain.
-But it is believed to be attributed to its popular and wide usage.
+But it is believed to be attributed to its popularity and wide usage.
 Iliki was known for its wide use for a pleasant aroma and when it was added to soups and stews and when it was used in bread and other baked products such as croissants. it was believed to be also used for its minty flavour to freshen breath.

 Nutritive Content of Cardamom (iliki in English)

-According to the U.S. Agriculture and Nutrition unit(USDA), it states that every 100grams of cardamom or iliki has 68 grams of carbohydrates, 11 grams of proteins, and two grams of fiber.
+According to the U.S. Agriculture and Nutrition Unit (USDA), it states that every 100 grams of cardamom or iliki in English have 68 grams of carbohydrates, 11 grams of proteins, and two grams of fibre.

-It also helps to remove the gas, heartburn, and bloating in the stomach and the problem of constipation.
+• It also helps to remove the gas, heartburn, and bloating in the stomach and the problem of constipation.

-This can be used when cardamom or iliki is ground into powder form.
+• This can be used when cardamom or iliki is ground into powder form.
 Use one tablespoon of hot water in a cup of tea.
 Drink every day for two weeks you’ll see good results in your body.

-Another study done by the Pharmacy of King Saud University in Said Arabia determined that it has a great ability to improve blood veins in the heart and thus protect it against various heart diseases.
+• Another study done by the Pharmacy of King Saud University in Said Arabia determined that it has a great ability to improve blood veins in the heart and thus protect it against various heart diseases.

-It also removes mouth disease that smells bad and treats mouth wounds.
+• It also removes mouth disease that smells bad and treats mouth wounds.

-Use the flour mixed with the water of movement and then don’t put it in your mouth every morning and evening for three weeks.
+• Use the flour mixed with the water of movement and then don’t put it in your mouth every morning and evening for three weeks.

 Medicinal Value of Cardamom (iliki in English)

 This spice also plays a vital role in urinary tract healing for infections in patients with sexually transmitted infections.
-Use one spoon of flour in light porridge in a cup of tea every day for two weeks.
+Use one spoonful of flour in light porridge in a cup of tea every day for two weeks.

-It also helps protect cancer and blood pressure if you use it based on instructions from health professionals.
+It also helps protect against cancer and blood pressure if you use it based on instructions from health professionals.

-Where to buy Cardamom
+Where to buy Cardamom (Iliki in English)

 The different types of iliki Recipes